fastify/fastify-vite/docs/guide/route-hooks.md

 })
 ```

-Or also manually in the `routes` array exported in the server entry point.
+Or via the `routes` array exported in the server entry point.